eddelbuettel/r2u/README.md

 - **Fast and well-connected mirror** at [r2u.stat.illinois.edu](https://r2u.stat.illinois.edu) on the [Internet2](https://internet2.edu/)

-- **Complete coverage** with (using 22.04 for amd64) about 25239 CRAN packages (and 516 from
+- **Complete coverage** with (using 22.04 for amd64) about 29323 CRAN packages (and 617 from
-  BioConductor) using **current versions**: We support R 4.4.* and 4.5.*, and BioConductor 3.22 (on noble and jammy; focal is in archived mode and remains at 3.21).
+  BioConductor) using **current versions**: We support R 4.4.* and 4.5.*, and BioConductor 3.22 (on noble and jammy; focal is in archived mode and remains at 3.21); for 24.04 aka noble BioConductor is available for both amd64 and arm64.

 - Complete support for **Ubuntu 20.04 ("focal")**, **22.04 ("jammy")** and **24.04 ("noble")** on
   amd64, as well as **24.04 ("noble")** support on arm64.